 The Quality Assurance Manager is responsible to the Chief Inspector for the Technical Data Program.
 In the absence of the Quality Assurance Manager, the Chief Inspector, or his/her designee, will administer the technical data program.

-Calibration Of Test Equipment, Tools, Special Tools
+Calibration of Test Equipment, Tools, Special Tools

-Alta Avionics, LLC will maintain records to assure that all inspection tools, special tools, and precision test equipment are kept within tolerance.
+Alta Avionics, LLC will maintain records to assure that all inspection tools, measurement devices, special tools, and precision test equipment are kept within tolerance.
 Calibration intervals shall be determined by purpose, stability, and degree of use.
 The maximum interval shall be twelve (12) months, including the last day of the month in which the calibration is due, unless specified by the manufacture as greater or recommended as otherwise.

 Records of equipment test and calibration will contain calibration dates, methods, software status (when appropriate) and time periods used.
 Records will be found either by hardcopy or digitally.
 Alta Avionics will require software accuracy checked and verified on all applicable test equipment at time of calibration.

-Each piece of test equipment will maintain calibration traceable to the National Institute of Standards and Technology, or other standards acceptable to FAA, with the exception of equipment identified as “Reference Only”.
+Each piece of test equipment will maintain calibration traceable to the National Institute of Standards and Technology (NIST), or other standards acceptable to FAA, with the exception of equipment identified as “Reference Only”.
 “Reference Only” equipment will not be used for approval to Return to Service any component or system that is repaired, overhauled, or installed by Alta Avionics, LLC.

 Equipment requiring calibration before use will be identified with a placard.